SoWieMarkus/wheelgpt/docs/endpoints/trackmania/updateMap.md

 Update or delete the current Trackmania map for a channel.
 If a map is provided, it will be saved and TMX data will be fetched asynchronously.
-If no map is provided, the current map will be deleted.

 ```http
 POST /api/trackmania/update/map